What factor is most directly related to the rate of production from a subsurface reservoir?

 Prepare for the Fundamentals of Geology Exam with flashcards and multiple choice questions.
 Each question includes hints and detailed explanations.
 Get ready to ace your geology test!

 The rate of production from a subsurface reservoir is most directly influenced by permeability.
-Permeability refers to the ability of rock or sediment to transmit fluids, which is crucial for determining how easily water, oil, or gas can flow through the reservoir's rock formations.
+Permeability refers to the ability of a rock or sediment to transmit fluids through its pore spaces.
+In other words, it describes how easily a fluid can flow through the interconnected spaces within a material.
+Higher permeability indicates that fluid can move through the reservoir more freely, which enhances the production rate of resources such as oil, natural gas, or groundwater.

 Subscribe